yutotakano/javadocs-to-java/README.md

 This will not create:
 - import statements, as these are a great pain - please do this with IntelliJ manually
 - compliable code - all methods are generated as empty `{}`.
 This will not compile because there's no return statement.
+- valid interfaces - since the same generator is used as classes, the interface will have `{}` as method bodies.
+You'll need to remove those and replace with a single semicolon after the conversion.